jonathan-luo/wire-protocol/notebook.md

 The locks ensure that only one thread at a time can modify the shared resources, preventing race conditions and ensuring that the data is consistent and correct.

 ## Implementation with gRPC ##

+- Connecting to the Server:
+Just as in the first implementation, the client is immediately prompted to enter the IP address of the server, which will be connected to.

+- Relevant Structures
+All structured messages used in this code cna be found in protos/chat.proto.
+To summarize, there is an account message that stores a username and a password for an account.
+There is an accounts message that stores a list of accounts (used in the "list" funcionality).
+A ServerResponse is a message returned by the server, which contains a message as well as a boolean field indicating if there was an error or not.
+MessageInfo is contains all metadata and information required for a message, including the username of the sender, the username of the recipient, and the message itself.
+A NoParam message is needed because gRPC does not have any built-in concept of void for a function that takes no arguments or does not return anything meaningful.
+Finally, a SearchTerm is simply a string containing a search term for listing accounts.

+- Logging in and Creating an Account:
+When the client connects to the server, the user is prompted to enter their name and password.
+If the username is found in the accounts dictionary stored in the server, then the the login logic will begin.
+Otherwise, the use will be instructed that they haven't been seen before and will be prompted to confirm their password.
+When logging in, an error message will be returned if the password does not match the username or if username does not exist.
+If logging in is successful, then the accounts_status dictionary is updated.  accounts_status[username] is set to True.  then on the client, a new thread is created which immediately begins running listening functionality described below.

+- Listening for Messages
+In the server, there is a dictionary called accounts_queue which associates a username with a dictionary.
+These subdictionaries associate senders with a list of messages from them.
+The ListenMessages function will initiate a loop that will continually check that the given username is logged in (checked by looking at accounts_status dictionary).
+While the given user is logged in, then a scan of the accounts_queue data structure will be performed and messages for the user will be sent to the listening client.
+In gRPC terms, a stream of messages is given to the client.

+- Sending Messages
+In the SendMessage function on the server, the primary thing that happens is a modification to the accounts_queue data structure (described in Listening for Messages section).
+If the user is currently logged in, then their listening functionality will be running and they will see that message right away and pull it from the data structure.
+Otherwise, the message will sit in that data structure until the user logs in and runs that listening functionality.